expressjs/admin/ModerationPolicy.md

--   _Remove_ refers to the act of removing the configured write (commit) permissions for an individual Collaborator's GitHub account from _all_ s repositories as well as removing the account from the s membership.
+-   _Remove_ refers to the act of removing the configured write (commit) permissions for an individual Collaborator's GitHub account from _all_ s repositories as well as removing the account from the expressjs, jshttp, and pillarjs organizations membership.
--   _Block_ refers to the act of prohibiting an individual GitHub account from any further participation in the s.
+-   _Block_ refers to the act of prohibiting an individual GitHub account from any further participation in the expressjs, jshttp, and pillarjs organizations.
 A block may be _temporary_ or _indefinite_.
     -   This Moderation Policy applies only to blocking from the organization.
         Individuals may choose to